ismaildouzani/ismaildouzani/README.md

 - ## 📄 Resume

-You can view/download my resume from the following link:
+You can view my resume from the following link:

 - [Resume](your-resume-link)